danvc/react-tailwind-digimon/README.md

-# Getting Started with Create React App
+# Simple Digimon Search Example

 Pretty simple implementation to learn more about Grid.
 No fancy stufs over here.